jzacsh/drupalsh/readme.md

 Most scripts are just wrappers around drush, mysql, innotop, features, etc. I generally have tried to write sanity-checks to fail my scripts when these utilties aren't present.

+The bash functions in ./drupalsh can be [source](http://www.gnu.org/software/bash/manual/bashref.html#Bourne-Shell-Builtins)d to make them available, eg. placing this in your ~/.bashrc:

+    source drupalsh

 TODO
 ----